MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Phantom bills of materials and after-the-fact production reporting are other common areas where ERP can streamline data capture.

-MYOB Advanced supports backflushing and phantom bills of material.
+MYOB Acumatica supports backflushing and phantom bills of material.

 PROS: